 For these people we wanted to create a catalyst object, for them to express their individual insecurity constructively and creatively with a social component before fear becomes pathological.

-ÄNX is the result of our thoughtful experiment.
+ÄNX is the result of our thought experiment.
 The concept combines generative design with augmented reality, motoric distraction with conscious breathing technique, where individual fears will lead into positive communication.
 It is not a therapeutically approved remedy, but an everyday object that allows every human being to channel his or her negative feelings, fears and uncertainties and to detach himself or herself from them in a creative way.

 “He who knows no fear is not courageous, he who knows fear is courageous, he who overcomes it.”
+Khalil Gibran

 The psychiatrist and philosopher Karl Jaspers describes fear as “a frequent and painful feeling.
 Fear is directed at something, anxiety is undirected.”
 We cushion this in itself disturbing non-representation by giving the person concerned something –in the truest sense of the word– in his hand.
 A hand flatterer, a fidget spinner – of the next generation.
 The conscious long exhalation activates the ÄNX-device and at the same time helps the affected person to find a relaxed breathing rhythm again.
 Because often fear goes along with physical symptoms, which are stressful and physically draining.